tsatn/cse15l-lab-reports/tsatn/week-3-lab-report.md

 ## Terminal commands

-after having these code in the SearchEngine.java file, open a new terminal and execute the two commands below to compile and run the code.
+> after having these code in the SearchEngine.java file, open a new terminal and execute the two commands below to compile and run the code.
+After seeing the message that the server has started, click on the link in the terminal.
+Once you see the website below, it means that you have successfully implemented a web server, which tracks the list of strings.

+> The code in the file SearchEngine.java shown above would support you to edit the path and add strings to an empty list.

 <img width="859" alt="Screen Shot 2022-10-14 at 10 41 51 PM" src="https://user-images.githubusercontent.com/114328188/195971083-5209f055-9081-4dd0-be03-7ccdb7954bf4.png">